The Timeless Tradition of

 Before you begin planting your window box, you will need to install it securely, as it will be much heavier once it's filled.

 When positioning the window box, consider where water will drain: use a removable drip tray, if possible, to prevent excess water from running down walls.
 Position the box and cover the first inch with broken pottery or other drainage material.
 A sheet of heavy plastic punctured with drainage slits will help retain moisture.
 In colder climates, a layer of plastic foam will give the roots of the plants some protection for rapid freezing and thawing.
+Our metal flower boxes have three drain holes to provide good drainage.

 Caring for your window box is simple.
 Just check the box two to three times a week to be sure you do not need to water it.
 Use Rain Mats or Rain Mat Rolls to keep the potting soil from drying out too quickly.